Alfresco/docs-alfresco/insight-engine/1.4/install/options.md

     SOLR_ALFRESCO_HOST=localhost
     ```

-7. To start Search Services with all the default settings, use the following command:
+7. To start Search and Insight Engine with all the default settings, use the following command:

     ```bash
     ./solr/bin/solr start -a "-Dcreate.alfresco.defaults=alfresco,archive"